dss99911/kotlin-simple-architecture/README.md

 - we generally implement authentication, oauth for each product.
     - It's not easy to implement them as we have to consider security, and also implementation is not simple.
     - and it's used various product. so, it's better to support by framework side
-    - but the implementation is varioud on different product.
+    - but the implementation is various on different product.
     - so, I seperated it to common part and customization part.
 This library provides common part. so, developer just configure it, then customize it for their product requirement.

 backend